j0yk1ll/scientific-retrieval-engine/README.md

 Each function uses dedicated service clients (OpenAlex, Semantic Scholar, Unpaywall, and OpenCitations) and stores results only for the current session.

+### Supported inputs and scope

+- Inputs must be either a DOI or a title.
+URL-based lookups and parsing are intentionally unsupported.
+- The pipeline queries curated metadata services only; it does **not** scrape source servers directly.
+- Preprint servers (e.g., arXiv) are out of scope and are not consulted by any workflow.

 ## Requirements

 - Python 3.11